-On the Map Topology Options dialog box, the cluster tolerance is the distance within which edges and vertices are determined to be coincident.
-By default, ArcGIS Pro automatically calculates a minimum possible value.
-You can specify a custom tolerance.
-For most use cases, the automatic setting is the best practice.
+The cluster tolerance is the distance within which edges or vertices are determined to be coincident.
+By default, the minimum possible cluster tolerance is automatically calculated for you.
+Using this tolerance is generally the best practice.

-Increasing the cluster tolerance can potentially reduce the spatial accuracy of your data and cause features to collapse or distort.
-This occurs as more feature elements are snapped together and determined to be coincident.
+Increasing the cluster tolerance can reduce the spatial accuracy of your data and cause features to collapse or distort.
+This occurs when feature elements are incorrectly determined to be coincident and snap together.

 To learn more, see Validate and fix geodatabase topology.

 Each geodatabase topology rule appears as a symbolized group layer with sublayers organized by geometry type showing errors, dirty areas, and exceptions.
 In the Error Inspector table viewer , errors and exceptions appear as line items.